sukus21/sukkore/README.md

 ## Building:
 Assumes that `rgbasm`, `rgblink` and `rgbfix` are available in your `path` variable.
-The project is developed using v0.6.1, but other versions may work as well.
+The project is developed using v0.8.0, but anything >= v0.7.0 should work.
 To build the project, run the `build.py` python file, and a file named `build.gb` will appear inside the `build` directory.